gabe1031-bit/recess-hub/README.md

 # recess-hub
-A game library for the website, shown in README.
+A game library for Recess Hub, a website designed for schools, and gamers in mind.